cbetul/movieDiary/README.md

-# Intro Course Project App of Betül Çimendağ for the iPraktikum!

-To pass the intro course, you need to create your own unique iOS app (based on SwiftUI).

-There are no requirements regarding the functions of your app, so you can get creative.
-However, we provide you with Non-Functional Requirements (NFR) that your app needs to fulfill.

-After each day of learning new Swift and SwiftUI concepts, these NFRs may change, or new NFRs get added.

-## Submission procedure

-You get a **personal repository** on Gitlab to work on your app.

-Once you implemented a new feature into your app, you need to create a Merge Request (MR - Sometimes we will also reference these as "Pull Requests"(PR)) to merge your changes from the feature branch into your main branch.

-Your tutor will review your changes and either request changes or approves the MR.

-If your MR got approved, you also need to merge it!

-### Deadline: **17.10.2023 23:59**

-Until the deadline all of your PRs **need to be merged** and your final app **needs to fulfill** all of the requested NFRs!

----
+# MovieDiary

-## Problem Statement (max.
-500 words)
+## Problem Statement

-As a movie enthusiast, I often struggle while keeping track of the movies I watch.
-A few weeks after watching a movie, I've completely forgotten the details of the them.
-I also feel the need to rate all the movies I watch and I always want to make a list of my favorite movies.
-Additionally I want to review after watch a movie, because it can be helpful to reach out my thoughts about it.
-Also often there are a lot of movies that I want to watch later and I write them down somewhere, but they can't be organized and often get lost.
-I want to able to create and organize watchlists.
+As a movie enthusiast, I often struggle to keep track of the films I watch.
+A few weeks after viewing a movie, I often forget the details.
+I also feel the need to rate all the movies I see and maintain a list of my favorites.
+Additionally, I want to review each film after watching it, as this helps me articulate my thoughts about it.

+There are also many movies I want to watch later, which I jot down somewhere, but these lists often become disorganized and get lost.
+I want to be able to create and manage watchlists effectively.

-The goal of this project is to develop "Movie Diary," a SwiftUI-based mobile app that addresses these challenges and provides an enjoyable movie-watching experience.
-Movie Diary is basically a user-friendly and visually appealing mobile app that simplifies the process of managing movie watchlists, indicate as favorite movies, and review the movies.
-Thanks to the Movie Diary, users will be able to keep track of the movies they watch, create watch lists, review movies and discover new movies.
+The goal of this project is to develop "Movie Diary," a SwiftUI-based mobile app that addresses these challenges and enhances the movie-watching experience.
+Movie Diary is designed to be a user-friendly and visually appealing app that simplifies the management of movie watchlists, highlights favorite films, and allows users to write reviews.
+With Movie Diary, users will be able to keep track of the movies they watch, create organized watchlists, review films, and discover new ones.

 ## Requirements